zyrolasting/denxi/examples/generated-racket-bindings/README.md

 be.

 `program.rkt` imports modules with the same functionality, but Racket sees them as providing different bindings.
-We can use Xiden to control the bindings Racket sees without changing `program.rkt`.
+We can use Denxi to control the bindings Racket sees without changing `program.rkt`.

 1. Run `racket launch.rkt do +a defn.rkt` in this directory.
 You should see a symlink appear.